d3/d3-interpolate/README.md

 Returns an interpolator between the two views *a* and *b* of a two-dimensional plane, based on [“Smooth and efficient zooming and panning”](http://www.win.tue.nl/~vanwijk/zoompan.pdf) by Jarke J. van Wijk and Wim A.A.
 Nuij.
 Each view is defined as an array of three numbers: *cx*, *cy* and *width*.
 The first two coordinates *cx*, *cy* represent the center of the viewport; the last coordinate *width* represents the size of the viewport.

 The returned interpolator exposes a *duration* property which encodes the recommended transition duration in milliseconds.
 This duration is based on the path length of the curved trajectory through *x,y* space.
-If you want to a slower or faster transition, multiply this by an arbitrary scale factor (<i>V</i> as described in the original paper).
+If you want a slower or faster transition, multiply this by an arbitrary scale factor (<i>V</i> as described in the original paper).

 <a name="interpolateDiscrete" href="#interpolateDiscrete">#</a> d3.<b>interpolateDiscrete</b>(<i>values</i>) [<>](https://github.com/d3/d3-interpolate/blob/master/src/discrete.js "Source")